 Credit Risk - Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
 It is the District's policy to limit its investments to U.S. Treasury and agency obligations or otherwise follow the restrictions of the Texas Public Funds Investment Act.
-The debt securities of the U.S. agencies are rated AA+ by Standard & Poor's rating agency at August 31, 2020 and 2019.
-The District's investments in municipal bonds were rated AA or AAA by Standard & Poor's rating agency at August 31, 2019.
-The District did not have any municipal bonds at August 31, 2020.
+The debt securities of the U.S. agencies are rated AA+ by Standard & Poor's rating agency at August 31, 2021 and 2020.